Cross Connection Control

 Backpressure-backflow is created when the downstream pressure exceeds the supply pressure which is possible in installations such as heating systems, elevated tanks and pressure-producing systems.
 An example would be a hot water space heating boiler operating under 15-20 lbs. pressure coincidental with a reduction of the city water supply below such pressure (or higher in most commercial boilers).
 As water tends to flow in the direction of least resistance, a backpressure-backflow condition would be created and the contaminated boiler water would flow into the potable water supply.

-Atmospheric Vacuum Breakers – which also includes hose connection vacuum breakers
+Atmospheric Vacuum Breakers (including hose connection vacuum breakers)

-Pressure Vacuum Breakers – which also includes a backflow preventer with intermediate atmospheric vent for ½" and ¾" lines
+Pressure Vacuum Breakers (including a backflow preventer with intermediate atmospheric vent for ½" and ¾" lines)

 Double Check Valve Assembly